efernandezpascual/sylvanseeds/README.md

 # Sylvan Seeds

-*Sylvan Seeds* is a database of seed germination ecology for the temperate broadleaf and mixed forest biome of the northern hemisphere.
+*Sylvan Seeds* is a dataset of seed germination ecology for the temperate broadleaf and mixed forest biome of the northern hemisphere.
 It contains data on \>300 plant species, obtained from \>600 published references.
 The data is in the form of germination proportions recorded